-Throughout history, there have been a lot of people in this world who've had a bad reputation, and granted, many of those people deserved it: Terrorists, the KKK, Nazis, gangs, the list could go on.
-However, there's at least one group of people who have earned their bad reputation from having the wrong kinds of people become active in the scene instead of bringing it upon themselves.
+Throughout history, there have been a lot of people in this world who've had a bad reputation, and granted, many of those people deserved it—terrorists, the KKK, Nazis, gangs—the list could go on.
+However, there's at least one group of people who have earned their bad reputation from having the wrong kinds of people become active in their scene instead of bringing it upon themselves.
 These people are who you would call "skinheads."

-It all began in the United Kingdom -- back in the late 1950s and early 1960s when people had more disposable income to spend however they pleased.
-A lot of the young people spent their money on high end fashion trends that were brought about by U.S. R&B groups, British rock bands, and even movie stars.
-These young people became known as mods, who would be known for their consumerism, devotion to fashion, music, and scooters, which were a major staple in this subculture.
+It all began in the United Kingdom back in the late 1950s and early 1960s when people had more disposable income to spend however they pleased.
+Many young people spent their money on high-end fashion trends popularized by U.S. R&B groups, British rock bands, and even movie stars.
+These young people became known as mods and were characterized by their consumerism and devotion to fashion, music, and scooters, which were all major staples in this subculture.

 Did You Know?

-While rude boys have always been involved in ska music since it's inception, the skinhead culture had a considerable amount of influence on the 2-Tone wave of ska.
-One of the most popular ska record label, Trojan Records, was even begun in Britain.
+While rude boys have been involved in ska music since it's inception, the skinhead culture had a considerable amount of influence on the two-tone wave of ska.
+One of the most popular ska record labels, Trojan Records, even started in Britain.
 The Trojan helmet logo would later serve as the symbol for SHARP (Skinheads Against Racial Prejudice).

-These skinheads were not racist, seeing as the original skinhead subculture was compromised of both whites and blacks.
-Of course, there is always the exception with anything and anyone, but as a whole, skinheads did not care about the color of a persons skin, and many weren't even too big on politics (later on though, this would change).
+These skinheads were not racist, seeing as the original skinhead subculture was composed of both whites and blacks.
+Of course, there is always the exception with anything and anyone, but as a whole, skinheads did not care about the color of a person's skin, and many weren't even too big on politics (later on though, this would change).

-With most of their influence in music coming from the rude boys of Jamaica (many of them were now in Britain since there was a surge of emigration from their homeland), such as ska, rocksteady, and early reggae, it wasn't unheard of to see these two groups of people together often, especially at dance halls where they could drink and dance.
-In fact, the second wave of ska that emerged during the 1970s known as 2-Tone, most likely would not have come about without the culture mixing of skinheads and rude boys.
+With most of their influence in music (ska, rocksteady, and early reggae) coming from the rude boys of Jamaica (many of them were now in Britain since there was a surge of emigration from their homeland), it wasn't unheard of to see these two groups of people together often, especially at dance halls where they could drink and dance.
+In fact, the second wave of ska that emerged during the 1970s (known as two-tone) most likely would not have come about without the cultural mixing of skinheads and rude boys.

-It's because of these different groups, people often think of skinheads as being violent white supremacists.
+It's because of these different groups that people often think of skinheads as being violent white supremacists.
 It's worth knowing that even though white supremacist "skinheads" (they really do not even deserve to be called as such, and true skins will often get angry because of this) exist in large numbers, so do anti-racist skinheads.
-These skinheads are called SHARP skins, which stands for Skinheads Against Racial Prejudice.
+These skinheads are called SHARP skins.
+SHARP stands for Skinheads Against Racial Prejudice.

-When referring to skinheads, the term tradskins is often used and preferred instead since it means "traditional skinheads," who are skinheads that keep true to their original roots and aren't racist.
+When referring to skinheads, the term tradskins is often used and preferred instead since it means "traditional skinheads."
+These are skinheads that keep true to their original roots and aren't racist.
 They're (usually) also not affiliated with other skinhead movements such as RASH or SHARP.

-- RASH: Stands for Red and Anarchist Skinheads.
+RASH stands for Red and Anarchist Skinheads.
 To clarify, a redskin is a left-wing socialist or communist skinhead, and an anarchist skinhead is one who believes there is no use for government or authority.
-RASH was begun in 1993 due to fighting between members of the SHARPs in NYC.
+RASH was begun in 1993 due to fighting between members of the SHARP in NYC.
 RASH skinheads are not racist and promote far left-wing ideas.

-- White Supremacists: Also known as Neo-Nazis, most skinheads will not even refer to them as skins and will instead use the term boneheads.
+Also known as Neo-Nazis, most skinheads will not even refer to white supremacists as skins and will instead use the term boneheads.
 They're racist and often do not even know anything about the original skinhead culture or music.
 They're frequently associated with the far-right.

-- Oi!/Punk Skinheads: Skinheads that are heavily affected by the punk scene.
+Oi! or punk skinheads are heavily affected by the punk scene.
 They're usually more tattooed and dressed in a more punk-like fashion.
-Many of them are heavily opinionated on politics, while others couldn't care less -- it completely depends on the person.
-In the US, they are also sometimes called hardcore skinheads.
-It's not uncommon for them to be aggro or to pick fights with others.
+Many of them are heavily opinionated on politics, while others couldn't care less—it completely depends on the person.
+In the USA, they are also sometimes called hardcore skinheads.
+It's not uncommon for them to be aggressive or to pick fights with others.

 There are always other smaller groups and types of skinheads, but those are the most frequently found.
-It's also worth noting that out of those listed, tradskins are usually the most friendly and non-violent of them all, keeping a laid back demeanor unless provoked -- then things would get ugly.
+It's also worth noting that out of those listed, tradskins are usually the most friendly and non-violent of them all, keeping a laid-back demeanor unless provoked—that's when things can get ugly.

 Is the Skinhead Culture Big?

-More and more people are becoming educated on what a skinhead really is, helping them wash the dirt from their name once and for all, and to this day they still believed in the same things -- unity, good music, equality, and having a good time.
+More and more people are becoming educated on what a skinhead really is, helping them wash the dirt from their name once and for all, and to this day, they still believe in the same things—unity, good music, equality, and having a good time.